Fly Fishing For Trout: 39 Tips For More Trout

 Pick Your Fly

-6. Choose Seasonal Flies
+6. Choose Seasonal Trout Flies

 One of my custom tied dry flies beside a real Hendrickson Mayfly.